Emese92/the-early-birdie/README.md

 The My Bookings page is a just a list of bookings, with a green confirmation logo.
 It has an empty circle when it is not confirmed and a full green tick when it it is confirmed.
 The list rows are clickable, and they expand for one more line with extra information and also the edit and delete buttons.

-The authorization pages all have similar design with different pictures, so does the add a new booking form.
-The form uses crispy forms.
+The account pages all have similar design with different pictures, so does the add a new booking form.
+The forms use crispy forms.